-Hepatitis B is a virus that causes inflammation of your liver.
+Hepatitis B (pokenga ate) is a virus that causes inflammation of your liver.

 - Acute hepatitis infection can make you feel unwell, but most people recover fully.
 It is important that you protect others from becoming infected.

-- A simple blood test can establish if you still have the hepatitis B virus in your blood or if you have successfully gotten rid of the virus.
+- A simple blood test can establish whether you still have the hepatitis B virus in your blood or whether you have been able to successfully get rid of the virus.

 How is hepatitis B spread?

 Hepatitis B is spread through contact with the blood or bodily fluids (such as saliva and semen) of an infected person.